Sprayxe/unreal.js/README.md

 #### Basics: FileProvider
 The file provider is basically the heart of the library and from there you control basically all features.
 - **Usage with Fortnite**\
   **IMPORTANT**: When using the library with Fortnite V14.40 and above, you need [oo2core_8_win64.dll](https://drive.google.com/file/d/1PK-ImVzvJXupHljncMo95oAlV2TXEb8D/view?usp=sharing) present in your working directory.
+You will also need a [.usmap mappings](https://benbot.app/api/v1/mappings) file corresponding to your fortnite version.
     ```js
-    // Require library and create new instance
+    // Create new instance
-    const { FileProvider, FGuid } = require("unreal.js")
+    const usmap = new UsmapTypeMappingsProvider(readFileSync("USMAPPATH"))
-    const provider = new FileProvider("GAMEPATH")
+    const provider = new FileProvider("GAMEPATH", VERSION, usmap)
+    provider.mappings.reload() // Loads .usmap
     // 'start' the provider
     provider.populateIoStoreFiles = true
     await provider.initialize()